bash-bastion/basalt/README.md

 - Does not automatically source a `package.sh` for package configuration (basher)
 - Is able to install more repositories out-of-the-box
 - Respects the XDG Base Directory specification (bpkg)
-- Is faster (bpm considers exec and subshell creation overhead)
+- Is faster (basalt considers exec and subshell creation overhead)
 - Has a _much_ improved help output (basher)
 - Prints why a command failed, rather than just printing the help menu (basher)
-- Better bpm completion scripts
+- Better basalt completion scripts
 - More flexibly parses command line arguments (basher)
 - Install local directories as packages (bpkg)